rpgreview/papersandpaychecks/pnp.md

 | Athletics (Sta)| -5 to +1| +1		| 	    | -4 to +2   |
 | Sense (smell)  | +3 to +4 | +1         |          | +4 to +5   |

-A dog's bite does double physical damage.
+A dog's bite does double physical damage after armour.

 *A dog story*

-The PCs have the unfortunate job of repossession agents.
+The PC Workers have the unfortunate job of repossession agents.
 Several items have to be re-acquired by a family that is not terribly keen on being separated from the gifts that they have received from their young son.
 It turns out that the son has acquired a credit card which they had falsely made out to a family dog; the name was sufficiently similar to a real person who had an income, credit rating, and previously lived at the address - all considered sufficient for the credit card company to approve the application.

 See also: "The Canine Mutiny" epsidoe of 'The Simpsons', 1997
 `http://simpsons.wikia.com/wiki/The_Canine_Mutiny`